michaelehab/michaelehab/README.md

 ## 👨‍💻 About me
   * 🇪🇬 I'm from Cairo, Egypt
   * 💻 Computer Engineering Student at <a href="http://eng.cu.edu.eg/">Faculty of Engineering, Cairo University.</a>
-  * 💪 I’m passionate about Problem solving, Competitive programming, Full-stack web development and AI.
+  * 💪 I’m passionate about Problem solving, DevOps, Cloud Computing and AI.

 ## 💬 Connect with me: